TalariaSoftware/ncmanager-help/board/bac-forms.md

 The board
 of the neighborhood council
-exercises all
-of the governmental authority
-of the neighborhood council.
+exercises all the governmental authority of the neighborhood council.
-That includes the financial authority to spend neighborhood council funds.
+That includes the authority
+to spend neighborhood council funds.
 For the City Clerk
 to direct those funds,
-according to the board's decisions, they need documentation indicating what the board's decision was.
+according to the board's actions, they need documentation indicating what the board's action was.
-This is known
+This is provided
-as the Board Action Certification form, or BAC for short.
+by the Board Action Certification form, or BAC, for short.

 A BAC can be requested
 by any city department